≡ Menu

 As a result…

 Many applicants will be told that they will need to consider alternative products instead of being able to qualify for a traditional life insurance product.
-Products such as accidental death policies or smaller Final Expense life insurance policies which will generally only provide up to around $25,000 dollars in coverage.
+Products such as accidental death policies or smaller Final Expense life insurance policies generally only provide up to around 25,000 dollars in coverage.

-Products certainly do have their merits in the right situation, most of the times people who are seeking a life insurance policy aren’t looking for one that will only provide up to 25,000 dollars in coverage or will only pay a death benefit if they die from an accidental cause of death.
+And while these products certainly do have their merits in the right situation; most of the time, people who are seeking a life insurance policy aren’t looking for one that will only provide up to 25,000 dollars in coverage or will only pay a death benefit if they die from an accidental cause of death.

 Which is why…

-In order for us to be able to answer the question as to whether or not you’ll be able to qualify for a traditional term or whole life insurance policy after having been prescribed Abilify, we’re first going to need to understand why you’ve been prescribed Ability?
+To answer whether you’ll qualify for a traditional term or whole life insurance policy after being prescribed Abilify, we’ll first need to understand why you’ve been prescribed Ability.

 Why do life insurance companies care if I’ve been prescribed Abilify?

-Insurance companies care about why an individual has been prescribed Abilify because, in some situations, it could mean that an individual will automatically be denied life insurance coverage while, in other cases, it might mean that they could qualify for a standard or better rate.
-You see because Ability can prescribed to treat those with:
+Insurance companies care about why an individual has been prescribed Abilify because, in some situations, it could mean that an individual will automatically be denied life insurance coverage.
+In contrast, in other cases, it might mean that they could qualify for a standard or better rate.
+You see, because Ability can prescribed to treat those with:

 • Schizophrenia (which would be considered cause for an automatic denial).